 A) Generally those on our trips are advanced skiers with a lot of backcountry experience.
 As most of our trips are private it does not matter if your group is relatively new to powder skiing.
-Our qualified guides will ensure you fell comfortable and have an amazing time in the deep Japanese powder.
+Our qualified guides will ensure you feel comfortable and have an amazing time in the deep Japanese powder.

 A) Yes, with Black Cat Courier (Takyubin)